 Teeline is a relatively new way for shorthand writing mainly used in the UK and other parts of British Commonwealth.
 There are also Teeline applications for some Germanic languages like German and Swedish.
 The Teeline Shorthand System is recognized by the British National Council for the Training of Journalists.

 Teeline was created and introduced in 1968 by James Hill, a shorthand writing teacher.
-With Teeline, a rate of 150 words a minute is feasible, and usually journalists who use the system have created their own groups of word to increase their writing speed.
+With Teeline, a rate of 150 words a minute is feasible, and usually journalists who use the system have created their own groups of words to increase their writing speed.

 Teeline is speed writing system that is using all letters of the English alphabet that we are already familiar with, and streamlines the text.
 Just think of what nowadays is known as ‘text language’, used by teenagers when they’re writing their text messages.